 Feller’s work on the case raised awareness of the dangers of post-operative / recovery room care, and was featured in a Special Investigative Report by 6ABC WPVI TV in Philadelphia.
 In addition to obtaining the record recovery, Feller’s involvement in the case prompted the surgical center to improve patient safety to ensure that the tragedy never happens again.
 Improvements included requirements: for one-to-one post surgery nurse-to-patient care; that monitors can no longer be muted; and that nurses can no longer close curtains to obstruct the line of site to patients (learn more about the case).

-Most recently, Feller recovered $6 million for a girl who was sexually assaulted at a Pennsylvania summer camp.
+Feller recovered $6 million in another recent sexual abuse case.
+This one involved a girl who was assaulted at a Pennsylvania summer camp.